gabrielmoris/mcp-learn/README.md

 `files-cleanup` is a Model Context Protocol (MCP) server tool designed to identify potentially useless files and duplicate files within a specified directory.
 It recursively scans the directory up to a defined depth, checking for empty files and files with identical content (based on MD5 hash).

 This tool can be valuable for decluttering your file system and recovering disk space.
+It is a readonly tool no files are changed in the system.

 ## Features